 Continuous Integration (CI) and Continuous Delivery (CD) are software practices that allow organizations and teams to deliver code to customers quickly, safely, and repeatedly.
-Whether it’s to improve development, operations, or security, CI/CD pipelines give engineers and teams more time to work on things that matter and less time struggling with the risk, standards, and velocity of deployments.
+CI/CD pipelines improve deployment velocity, operational efficiency, and security while giving engineers and teams more time to work on things that matter.
 This blog post will share four common CI/CD challenges and how to solve them.

-Any software delivery team will involve tools, people, and processes.
-Time-to-Market is dependent on how we work with these three components.
-While we saw that teams had effective operational and communication tools like Jira and Slack, teams still spent on average 66 work hours to create a deployment pipeline for an application (from our Continuous Delivery Insights 2020 Report).
+A software delivery cycle involves tools, people, and processes.
+Time to market is dependent on how well these three components work together.
+While teams have operational and communication tools, like Jira and Slack, they still spend an average of 66 work hours creating a deployment pipeline for an application (from our Continuous Delivery Insights 2020 Report).
 If you’re having trouble debugging or troubleshooting failures in your CI/CD pipeline and it’s impacting your Time-to-Market, consider doing the following:

-If you are working on microservices, I recommend this piece on succeeding with microservices, which goes into detail about some of the pitfalls of delivering and developing microservices.
-If you are migrating to the public cloud, I recommend this case study on how to accelerate Kubernetes migrations.
+If you’re working on microservices, I recommend this piece on succeeding with microservices, which goes into detail about some of the pitfalls of delivering and developing microservices.
+If you’re migrating to the public cloud, I recommend this case study on how to accelerate Kubernetes migrations.

 CI/CD pipelines aren’t only around for developer and engineering velocity.
-Governance, risk management, and compliance (GRC) is an umbrella term covering an organization’s approach across these three practices: governance, risk management, and compliance.
+Governance, risk management, and compliance (GRC) is an umbrella term covering an organization’s approach across those three practices.
 For many organizations, it’s not about how fast we can deliver, but more importantly, how we ensure that organizational standards are met and understood by application teams who deploy and release their software.

 An important part of pipeline governance is that developers are aware of the risks of a deployment at each stage of the CI/CD pipeline.
 If you have challenges around pipeline governance, I recommend introducing or evaluating your processes for:

 A big challenge of CI/CD today is how we deliver our work without degrading service performance or quality.
-Every deployment has a certain risk associated with it, and so organizations need effective means for controlling and reducing those risks.
-Some symptoms of challenges in this area include high change failure rates and a risk-averse attitude towards managing or taking on CI/CD responsibilities.
+Every deployment has a certain risk associated with it, so organizations need effective means for controlling and reducing those risks.
+Some symptoms of challenges in this area include high change failure rates and a risk-averse attitude towards CI/CD.
 Sometimes risks are also introduced through tight deadlines and release schedules.

-Successful CI and CD depends on the hardened practices of developers and engineers.
-The best reccomendation for improving your process is to looking at how your delivery team handles unit test or integration test results, broken builds, vulnerabilities, and incidents.
-Contributors to deployment risk can involve inadequate testing, inadequate solutions for configuration management, non-reproducible environments, and environments that are not well defined, controlled, or maintained.
+The best recommendation for improving quality is to look at how your delivery team handles unit test or integration test results, broken builds, vulnerabilities, and incidents.
+Contributors to deployment risk can involve inadequate testing, inadequate solutions for configuration management, non-reproducible environments, and environments that are not well-defined, controlled, or maintained.

 If your challenges lie within application change or developer workflows, I recommend focusing on CI improvements and best practices.
 Otherwise, it’s worth looking into infrastructure as code best practices to better understand and control your environment infrastructure.
 Finally, enabling the feedback loop between developers and operations can help drive CI/CD innovation and better processes for software delivery.